ClintH/remote/README.md

 ourId (string)
 * Each sketch has an id, allowing you to distinguish where data is coming from.
-* Ids are saved to `localStorage`, so reopening a sketch means it will maintain the same id
 * Default: it creates a random id

 url (string, default: same hostname)